-21. Rule 21 of the Rules of 2016 provide for criteria for waste to energy process.
+- Rule 21 of the Rules of 2016 provide for criteria for Waste to Energy process.
 This rule requires that non-recyclable waste having calorific value of 1500 K/cal/kg or more shall not be disposed of on the landfills and shall only be utilised for generating energy either or through refuse derived fuel or by giving away as feed stock for preparing refuse derived fuel.
 High calorific waste shall be used for co-processing in cement or thermal power plants.
-The local bodies or an operator of a facility or an agency designated by them proposing to set up waste to energy plant of more than five TPD processing capacity has to move an application in Form-I to the Pollution Control Board for authorisation.
+The local bodies or an operator of a facility or an agency designated by them proposing to set up Waste to Energy plant of more than five TPD processing capacity has to move an application in Form-I to the Pollution Control Board for authorisation.
 Such application is to be dealt with and permission granted within sixty days.
 It is on record before the Tribunal that plastic paper and glass constitute nearly 17% of the waste.
 Plastic wastes including non-recyclable plastic for a high calorific value are suitable for MSW to energy plant.
 Of course, some plants have already been set up which are generating energy by mass burning.
-They do apply some degree of segregation but there are certain problems associated with such mass incineration like:
+They do apply some degree of segregation but there are certain problems associated with such mass incineration like: - i.
+Low calorific value, as it is mixed up with organic wet waste. - ii.
+High moisture content - iii.
+Presence of inerts like stones, sand and soil

-Low calorific value, as it is mixed up with organic wet waste.
-High moisture content Presence of inerts like stones, sand and soil □ place a High input of energy for the incineration process to take at high enough temperature high a Problem of waste streams being heterogeneous resulting in plete combustion efficiency of furnace to maintain adequate and uniform temperature throughout the furnace during the nce period of the waste thereby possibility of release of toxins oxins and furans. □ preser Production of high ash content into burnt residue due to the ace of inerts.

-22. However, despite the above, the plants which are having a very effective mechanism for segregation and are putting through boilers the waste as fuel for generating energy can also perform while maintaining requisite standards of emission, etc. The criteria under the Rules of 2016 primarily talks about power generation through

-RDF.
-As already indicated, there are following techniques or processes for effective management of the SMW:

-- 1. Bio-methanation
+- iv.
+High input of energy for the incineration process to take place at high enough temperature - v.
+Problem of waste streams being heterogeneous resulting in incomplete combustion efficiency of furnace to maintain adequate high and uniform temperature throughout the furnace during the residence period of the waste thereby possibility of release of toxins like dioxins and furans. - vi.
+Production of high ash content into burnt residue due to the presence of inerts. - 22.
+However, despite the above, the plants which are having a very effective mechanism for segregation and are putting through boilers the waste as fuel for generating energy can also perform while maintaining requisite standards of emission, etc. The criteria under the Rules of 2016 primarily talks about power generation through RDF.
+As already indicated, there are following techniques or processes for effective management of the SMW: - 1.
+Bio-methanation - 2.
+Composting - 3.
+Waste to RDF, RDF to energy and - 4.
+Direct mass incineration for power generation.

-- 2. Vermi-composting

-- 3. Waste to RDF, RDF to energy and

-- 4. Direct mass incineration for power generation.